Leek BS Conveyancing Panel Information

 You must also comply with the terms and conditions of your Leek BS solicitor panel appointment.

-The Scottish Law Society has advised that solicitors should check their lender panel status prior to accepting client instructions to act.
+The Scottish Law Society has suggested that solicitors should check their panel status with lenders prior to accepting client instructions to act.
 The advice is lender-agnostic as it does not relate specifically to solicitors on the Leek BS conveyancing panel.
 The suggestion arises from the practice of a number of mortgage lenders who remove solicitors from their panels without prior notice as part of their panel management system, which can lead to some solicitors discovering this only once instructed.
 This is sensible advice as a client finding out midway through a transaction that their lawyer is not on the approved lender panel is very frustrating and can lead to complaints.
 Many online consumer forums contain posts where someone is complaining about finding that their lawyer is not on a lender conveyancing panel.
 Such forums include moneysavingexpert.com

 What lender panels do you receive the most questions about?